Liam-DeVoe/liam-devoe.github.io/_posts/2022-01-01-godels-incompleteness-theorem.md

 [^5]: See [List of statements independent of ZFC](https://en.wikipedia.org/wiki/List_of_statements_independent_of_ZFC) if you're curious.

 [^6]: This is because any theory of mathematics can't prove that there are any models of that theory, or else the theory would be consistent, which contradicts godel's second incompleteness theorem.
-So there are no "specific models" of a theory of mathematics to look at.
+So there are no "specific models" of a theory of mathematics to look at - in fact, there are no models of a theory of mathematics at all.

+[^7]: The multitude of names is thanks to computability theory, which proved that several distinct notions of computability (all with their own names) are actually exactly equivalent, and thus people use the names interchangeably.